 The vision for the Smart Manufacturing Executive Council directly addresses these needs.
 Representing all manufacturing industries and sizes, the goal is to shine a spotlight on the opportunity to accelerate manufacturing productivity and value creation and ultimately reclaim America's leadership position in manufacturing.
+A vibrant domestic manufacturing industry is essential to the national security imperatives of our nation!
 Unlike other efforts to achieve similar results in the past, this group is made up entirely of manufacturers, steeped in the 24x7 operational challenges and opportunities that beset the industry.
 The SMEC has convened to assert and affirm the promises of Smart Manufacturing and is creating an industry-wide playbook with the goal of realizing these promises: